Gerard Williams (American football): Los Angeles Rams

 In 1975, he signed as a free agent with the Los Angeles Rams.
 He was released on August 11.

 Washington Redskins

 On April 6, 1976, he was signed as a free agent by the Washington Redskins.
-He was a backup at left corenerback behind Pat Fischer.
+He was a backup at left cornerback behind Pat Fischer.
 In 1977, he became a starter after Fischer suffered a pinched back nerve.
 He started 11 games and posted 4 interceptions.

 In 1978, he was passed on the depth chart by Lemar Parrish.
 Williams regained his starting position after Parrish was lost for the season with a fractured forearm, finishing with 5 starts and 4 interceptions.
 He was released on August 27, 1979.

 San Francisco 49ers

 On September 6, 1979, he signed as a free agent with the San Francisco 49ers.
 He started 14 games at right cornerback and registered 4 interceptions.
 He was released on September 1, 1980.

 St. Louis Cardinals

 On October 22, 1980, he was signed by the St. Louis Cardinals.
 He was waived on November 19.